igor-byel/incubator-mxnet/README.md

 Current branch configured to work  in single thread is 1.5.x configuration tested for mkldnn and mkl blas only.

-Tested with cmake and clion
+Compilation tested with cmake and clion